Actyx/machines/docs/swarm-workflow/README.md

 Therefore, let us make some rules:

-- a request event is tagged with `water-drawing-exchange-request` because it must be different from the protocol to make sure that it does not interfere any process inside the protocol.
+- a request event is tagged with `water-drawing-exchange-request` because it must be different from the protocol to make sure that it does not interfere with any process inside the protocol.
 - a request contains a `dockingId` as its payload
 - a `dockingId` is a UUID
 - a request is unprocessed if no `water-drawing-exchange:{dockingId}` of type `RobotIsUndocked` exists.
-- It is assumed that only 1 pump exists in the environment so that the scope of this example-problem does not expand further than what's relevant to the basic usage of machine-runner.
+- It is assumed that only 1 pump exists in the environment so the scope of this example-problem does not expand further than what's relevant to the basic usage of machine-runner.

 We will implement signaling with [`@actyx/sdk`](https://www.npmjs.com/package/@actyx/sdk) and [`AQL`](https://developer.actyx.com/docs/reference/aql).
-`AQL` is a part of Actyx and so no additional dependency is needed.
+`AQL` is a part of Actyx so no additional dependency is needed.

 ### Signaling Module